 The event seeks to stimulate networking and novel interdisciplinary collaborations.
 It is therefore most conducive that this day includes a broad range of staff members, including BSc and MSc students, PhD students, junior researchers, VIPs and TAPs.

-As a significant social and scientific event, the PhD Day aims to both bridge the gap between research groups and sections as well as strengthen the spirit of community among the PhD students.
+As a significant social and scientific event, the PhD Day aims to both bridge the gap between research groups and sections as well as strengthen community spirit among PhD students.

-By offering a feature on communication of science and by the above mentioned aims the PhD Day seeks to support the PhD students’ work and career.
+By offering a feature on communication of science and by the above-mentioned aims, the PhD Day seeks to support PhD students’ work and career.

 Please notice the PhD Day 2020 has recently be given a dedicated website you can visit at https://www.phdday2020.com/.

 If you have any questions, feel free to contact us at firstname.lastname@example.org.